megantosh/ict-infrastructures/README.md

 We refer to North-South traffic indicating the traffic outgoing and incoming to the datacenter (internet), while we refer to East-West as the internal traffic between servers.

 ## Ethernet
 The connection can be performed with various technologies, the most famous is **Ethernet**, commonly used in Local Area Networks (LAN) and Wide Area Networks (WAN).
-Ethernet use twisted pair and optic fiber links.
+Ethernet use twisted pair copper cables and optic fiber links.
 Ethernet as some famous features such as 48-bit MAC address and Ethernet frame format that influenced other networking protocols.

 **MTU** (Maximum Transfer Unit) up to 9 KB with the so called **Jumbo Frames**.
 On top of ethernet there are TCP/IP protocols (this is a standard), they introduce about 70-100 micro sec of latency.